 Fiscal deficit occurs due to events like a major rise in capital expenditure or deficit arising from revenue.
 It serves as an indicator of how well the government is managing its finances.

 Let us look at the process of calculating fiscal deficit and also study the components that make up the fiscal deficit.

 The fiscal deficit is calculated by subtracting the total revenue obtained by the government in a fiscal year from the total expenditures that it incurred during the same period.

 Fiscal deficit = Total Expenditure – Total Revenue (excluding the borrowings)

-Fiscal deficit is seen in all economies, while surplus is considered as a rare occurrence.
-High fiscal deficit is not always seen as bad for the economy, it is good if the amount is used in constructing roads, railways, airports, etc. These will be generating revenue for the government after a certain period.
+Fiscal deficit is seen in all economies, while the surplus is considered as a rare occurrence.
+A high fiscal deficit is not always seen as bad for the economy; it is good if the amount is used in constructing roads, railways, airports, etc. These will be generating revenue for the government after a certain period.

 Components of Fiscal Deficit

-Fiscal deficit is composed of two components : income and expenditure.
+The fiscal deficit is composed of two components, namely income and expenditure.
 The components are discussed in brief in the following lines

 Components of Total Income of the government

 These consist of two variables, which are revenue generated from various taxes such as GST, Taxes from union territories, custom duties, corporation tax, etc. collected by the centre and the non-tax revenues which consist of dividends and profits, interest receipts and other non-tax revenues.